lukasvermeer/srm/docs/faq.md

 2.7284641560678061e-10
 ```

-## What p-value threshold does the SRM Checker Chrome Extension use?
+## What p-value threshold does the SRM Checker use?

-It currently uses a threshold value of 0.0001.
+The SRM Checker Chrome Extension currently uses a threshold value of 0.0001.
 If the computed p-value is lower than that, an SRM is flagged.

 ## How common is Sample Ratio Mismatch?